-Government borrowed less than expected last month
+Government borrowed less than expected in December

 - Published

-Government borrowing last month was the fourth highest December since records began as the cost of supporting the economy through the pandemic continued.
+Government borrowing last month was the fourth highest for December on record as the cost of supporting the economy through the pandemic continued.

 The gap between spending and tax receipts hit £16.8bn in December, slightly smaller than many economists had forecast.